 It is best practice for procurement officers to provide feedback on unregulated procurements.
 More information can be found in the Debriefing station.

 For tenders, once the tender deadline has passed, all bids received will be evaluated by the procurement officer and the other members of the evaluation team.
-Once the preferred bidder from the evaluation process has been identified the bidder will be asked to provide all documents/certifications required e.g. insurance documents, which had been self-declared as part of the ESPD process.
+Once the preferred bidder from the evaluation process has been identified the bidder will be asked to provide all documents/certifications required e.g. insurance documents, which had been self-declared as part of the SPD process.
 The procurement officer will check all documents and, if there are no issues will notify the successful and unsuccessful bidders of the outcome.

 Some procurement officers have additional internal procedures e.g. local authorities (councils) have Boards, who will need to give their approval before a contract award can be made.
-As a result for some organisations the timeframe from the tender deadline to the contract award can be longer to accomodate these approvals.
+As a result for some organisations the timeframe from the tender deadline to the contract award can be longer to accommodate these approvals.
 The procurement officer will normally have included anticpated timeframes for the tender in the tender procurement documents and, if there is any delay to this, will keep all bidders informed.

 Once the Standstill period has passed, the contract will be finalised.
 Where contract values are at or above £50k excluding VAT for goods and services the public body must publish a Contract Award Notice on Public Contracts Scotland within 30 days of contract award.